JobCollins/AIEdgeIoT/README.md

 In the SmartQueueingSystem/ProjectThree folder, you'll find notebooks where there's a build out of the smart queuing application and test of its performance on all four different hardware types (CPU, IGPU, VPU, and FPGA) using the DevCloud.

+# Computer Pointer Controller

+The Computer Pointer Controller is an AI project that is part of the Intel Edge AI for IoT Nanodegree curriculum.
+In this project, the ability to run multiple models in the same machine and coordinate the flow of data between those models.

+The project uses the Gaze Estimation model to estimate the gaze of the user's eyes and change the mouse pointer position accordingly.
+Along with this model, the face detection, landmarks regression, and head pose estimation models are used.

+***Check the ComputerPointerController/starter/starter folder to view the project.***